tabreturn/tabreturn.github.io/_posts/2019-02-08-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     b = blue(orange50) * blue(layer1)
     a = alpha(orange50)
     fill( color(r,g,b,a) )
-    rect(x+width-thirdwidth, y, 1, 1)
+    rect(x+width/3*2, y, 1, 1)
 {% endhighlight %}

-You probably do not recognise the [`alpha()`](https://py.processing.org/reference/alpha.html) function?
-This is used to separate out an alpha channel from a `color` value.
-With the fourth `colorMode()` argument, the `color()` function can now cater for transparency.
+The [`alpha()`](https://py.processing.org/reference/alpha.html) function is used to separate out an alpha channel from a `color` value.

-## Pimage Methods

-... .mask() .filter(OPAQUE)

 ## Lesson 07

 That concludes another lesson.
-You now understand how colour is managed on a channel and bit-level, as well possess insights into how popular image formats function.
+You now understand how to manage colour on a channel and bit-level, and have gained insights into how popular image formats work along the way.

-In the next lesson you will look at interactivity in Processing.
-As you will see, Processing is great for mouse, keyboard, and other interaction, but it's rather clumsy for building user interfaces.
-If you have any experience with programming interfaces in other languages (perhaps some JavaScript, etc.) you'll quickly realise what I mean.
-However, there are a number of useful Processing libraries that can be used to provide a set of turnkey GUI features.
+In the next lesson, you will look at interactivity in Processing.
+As you will see, Processing is great for mouse, keyboard, and other interaction, but rather clumsy for building user interfaces.
+If you have any experience with programming interfaces in other languages (perhaps some JavaScript, etc.), you'll quickly realise what I mean.
+However, some useful Processing libraries provide an extended set of turnkey GUI features.

 **Begin Lesson 07:** Soft-Faces *(coming soon)*